Abiotic component: Examples

-Many Archea require very high temperatures, pressures or unusual concentrations of chemical substances such as sulfur; this is due to their specialization into extreme conditions.
+Many Archea require very high temperatures, pressures, or unusual concentrations of chemical substances such as sulfur; this is due to their specialization into extreme conditions.
 In addition, fungi have also evolved to survive at the temperature, the humidity, and stability of their environment.

-For example, there is a significant difference in access in both water and humidity between temperate rain forests and deserts.
+For example, there is a significant difference in access to both water and humidity between temperate rain forests and deserts.
 This difference in water availability causes a diversity in the organisms that survive in these areas.
-These differences in abiotic components alter the species present both by creating boundaries of what species can survive within the environment, and influencing competition between two species.
+These differences in abiotic components alter the species present by creating boundaries of what species can survive within the environment and influencing competition between two species.
 Abiotic factors such as salinity can give one species a competitive advantage over another, creating pressures that lead to speciation and alteration of a species to and from generalist and specialist competitors.